 This article may contain compensated links.
 Please read disclaimer for more info.

 Lockdown * is a new term to me.
 Honestly, I never thought something like this would happen anywhere in the world in times of peace.
-Yet here we are, a few weeks into the first lockdown in Paris, France.
+Yet here we are, currently in a lockdown easing phase in Paris, France

 Many of us had to cancel vacation plans because of the Coronavirus and travel ban **.
 Canceled trips suck at the best of times but staying safe and healthy is the most important right now.